-He was in a hurry to get to the favernier town before night, sleep in a bed if they weren't all packed three or four abreast, otherwise he would join the other patrons and curl on any surface.
+He tapped Regina to a faster pace.
+The sun was low; the air cooler.
+He was in a hurry to get back in to Virginia, its shore and to Pursey's tavern before night, sleep in a bed if they weren't all packed three or four abreast, otherwise he would join the other patrons and curl on any surface.
 But first he would have one, perhaps two, drafts of ale, its bitter, clear taste critical to eliminating the sweetish rot of sin and ruined tobacco that seemed to coat his tongue.
+Vaark returned the horse to the hostler, paid him and strolled to the wharf and Pursey's Tavern.
+On the way he saw a man beating a horse to its knees.
+Before he could open his mouth to shout, disgusted sailors pulled the man away and let him feel his own knees in mud. ()

-TK approach to town & towern / public house laws in the colony.
+Tk [approach to town/public house laws in colony]